Agile is an approach to software development that seeks the continuous delivery of working software created in rapid iterations.

 DevOps as a concept breaks down the old wall between software development and operations.
 SRE is an implementation of DevOps that uses software as a tool to manage systems and automate operations tasks.
 CI/CD methods accept that software will change continuously, and gives developers tools to accelerate the speed at which they can deploy new code.

 By now you may have noticed that the concept of "agile methodology" is itself an agile idea, responding to the needs of its customers (that is, software developers) through changing times.
 Keep this in mind as we take a brief look at a variety of agile frameworks, which carry different names and often vary from one implementation to another.

 Agile frameworks for software development—like Scrum, kanban, or extreme programming (XP)— form the basis for popular software development processes like DevOps and continuous integration/continuous deployment (CI/CD).

 Scrum is perhaps the most popular agile framework in use today but not all agile is Scrum and, honestly, not all Scrum is agile.
 Scrum is a framework for managing work designed for small, cross-functional teams of 5 to 9 people who break their work into actions that can be completed within a consistent period of time called a sprint.
+Scrum teams consist of team members, a Scrum master, and a product owner.
 Typically, Scrum is implemented when a large project can be broken up into 2- to 4-week sprints.
-Scrum focuses on feedback loops: the unofficial motto of Scrum could be "inspect and adapt."
+Scrum focuses on feedback loops through a ceremony called the "retrospective."
+The unofficial motto of Scrum could be "inspect and adapt."